alimoorreza/CS195-Fall24-Notebook-1/README.md

 ![Result task#1](https://github.com/alimoorreza/CS195-Fall24-Notebook-1/blob/main/etc/task1_result.png)

 # **Task#2**: Histogram Equalization
-Let's try another type of contrast transformation called *Histogram Equalization* on the input image.
-You may need to do it in multiple steps.
-You need to finish only the first three steps.
-I have provided code snippet for step#4.
-As long as, you have correctly implemented the step#1, step#2, and step#3, your code should brighten up the dark intensity regions.
+Let’s try a different contrast transformation called Histogram Equalization on the input image.
+This process involves multiple steps.
+You only need to complete the first three steps.
+I've provided a code snippet for step #4.
+If you correctly implement steps 1, 2, and 3, your code should brighten the darker regions of the image.
 ## **Step 1:**
 You need to create a histogram of the intensity values in an image.
 The easiest way to do this is by using the Pillow Library (TIP: There’s a function called histogram() in the Pillow Library that can help).
 There can be up to 255 different intensity values for a grayscale image.
 Let’s represent the histogram as a 1D vector, where each element is denoted by $hist_{b}$, corresponding to a bin for an intensity value $b$.
 The value of $b$ ranges from 0 to 255.